This Day In Music: November 14

 November 14, 1961 ~ Pop, rock & roll singer Billy Fury records I'd Never Find Another You at Decca Studios, London, UK ~ Written by Gerry Goffin and Carole King.
 Previously recorded by Tony Orlando, released earlier the same year.
 Paired with Sleepless Nights on the B-side the single would reach top 10, making it Fury's second Orlando-cover, the previous one being Halfway To Paradise also written by Goffin & King, to do so

-November 14, 1959 ~ Blues, jazz drummer Al Wichard, full name Albert Wichard, passed away in Los Angeles, California, USA ~ Worked with the Bihari Brothers, Illinois Jacquet, John Brown, Arthur Dennis, Bill Doggett, Ulysses Livingston, Charles Mingus, King Fleming, William Brother Woodman, Wilbert Baraham, Buddy Harper, Addison Farmer, George Vann, Oscar Lee Bradley, Wynonie Harris, Jimmy Witherspoon, Gal Friday, Mitchell Tiny Webb, Chuck Norris, Frank Sleet, Ben Webster, Jay McShann, Maxwell Davis, Buddy Floyd, Gene GIlbeaux, Big Duke Henderson, Hoagy Carmichael, Gene Phillips, Lloyd Glenn, Marshal Royal, Jake Porter, Jack McVea, Smokey Hogg, Hadda Brooks, Bill Davis, Teddy Bunn, Red Callender, James von Streeter, Nat Meels, Walter Henry, Hampton Hawes, Shifty Henry, Herman Pattus, Wynona Carr, Brother Joe May, Little Willie Littlefield, and others ~ Wichard was born ca.1919
+November 14, 1959 ~ Blues, jazz drummer Al Wichard, full name Albert Wichard, passed away in Los Angeles, California, USA ~ Worked with the Bihari Brothers, Illinois Jacquet, John Brown, Arthur Dennis, Bill Doggett, Ulysses Livingston, Charles Mingus, King Fleming, William Brother Woodman, Wilbert Baraham, Buddy Harper, Addison Farmer, George Vann, Oscar Lee Bradley, Wynonie Harris, Jimmy Witherspoon, Gal Friday, Mitchell Tiny Webb, Chuck Norris, Frank Sleet, Ben Webster, Jay McShann, Maxwell Davis, Buddy Floyd, Gene GIlbeaux, Big Duke Henderson, Hoagy Carmichael, Gene Phillips, Lloyd Glenn, Marshal Royal, Jake Porter, Jack McVea, Smokey Hogg, Hadda Brooks, Bill Davis, Teddy Bunn, Red Callender, James von Streeter, Nat Meels, Walter Henry, Hampton Hawes, Shifty Henry, Herman Pattus, Wynona Carr, Brother Joe May, and Little Willie Littlefield ~ Wichard was born ca.1919

 November 14, 1956 ~ Folk, blues, sertanejo, chamamé, guarania singer, violist, guitarist, songwriter, actor Almir Sater, full name Almir Eduardo Melke Sater, born in Campo Grande, Brazil ~ Influenced by Tião Carreiro & Pardinho, Tonico & Tinoco and Délia & Delinha.
 First gained attention in 1980 when Sergio Reis recorded his composition Sonhos Guaranis.
 Would release his Estradeiro solo debut album the following year and has recorded to critical acclaim since.
 Especially acclaimed for the 2018 AR album, a collaborative effort with Renato Teixeira